aleksihamalainen/social-media-app/README.md

 4. Create a .env file with the following contents:

    ```
    PORT=

    MONGODB_URI=

    SECRET=
    ```

-5. Create a directory for the images

-   `mkdir uploads`

-6. Install the required dependencies
+5. Install the required dependencies

    `npm install`

-7. Start the project
+6. Start the project

    `npm start`